 Location of the monument

 The monument to the 5th Massachusetts Battery is south of Gettysburg on the north side of Wheatfield Road just east of its intersection with Sickles Avenue.
 (39°48’02.2″N 77°14’48.8″W)

 Army of the Potomac

 July 2.
 Withdrew at 5 p.m. from the field near the Peach Orchard and went into battery here.

 July 3.
 About 1:30 by order of Brig.
 Gen. H.J.
 Hunt fired on the Confederate batteries but did little damage.
 Opened an enfilading fire soon after on Longstreet’s advancing line of infantry and assisted in repulsing the assault.
 A charge was made within the range of the battery immediately afterwards by the Florida brigade and at about the same time a Confederate battery opened on the left front which at once received the concentrated fire of the batteries of the brigade driving the cannoneers from their guns which they abandoned.

 July 4.
 Remained in this position until afternoon.

 7 enlisted men killed.
 1 officer, 12 enlisted men wounded.
 700 rounds fired.
 Chas.
 A. Philips, Capt.
 Comdg.

-See more on the 5th Massachusetts Battery in the Civil War
+See more on the history of the 5th Massachusetts Battery in the Civil War